Another person murdered in Lompoc

 July 1, 2019

-A unknown assailant shot and killed late a man Sunday night or early Monday morning in Lompoc, marking the Santa Barbara County’s fifth homicide since March.
+A unknown assailant shot and killed a man late Sunday night or early Monday morning in Lompoc, marking the Santa Barbara County’s fifth homicide since March.
 [KSBY]

 At about midnight, a caller reported a shooting on the 600 block of N. 4th Street.
 Responders then transported the victim to the hospital where he later died.